hexadecimalH/cicada-docs/_docs/application/first-application.md

 }
 ```

-But still we are not finished we have to initialize MainService inside our Depenedency Injection.
-In our `Application.php` create function that will create MainService
+We are not done yet, because we have to initialize MainService inside our Depenedency Injection.
+In our `Application.php` we will create a function, which will in turn create MainService

 ```php
 <?php